Surveys

 Defining questions

 Questions can be defined as various types, including multiple choice, checkbox, free text, linear scale, numerical and other types.
-The formats are defined in the questions module.
-Here we define some questions that we use to create a Survey object and demonstrate methods for applying survey rules and memory.
+The formats are defined in the Questions module.
+Here we define some questions by importing question types and creating instances of them:

 from edsl import QuestionMultipleChoice, QuestionCheckBox, QuestionLinearScale, QuestionNumerical